$1B in Available Funding

 The expertise to help you through the BRIC process.

 Prior to joining Tidal Basin, Eric served in senior leadership roles at FEMA, the White House National Security Council, and across federal hazard mitigation initiatives.
-Most recently, as Deputy Assistant Administrator of FEMA’s Mitigation Directorate, he oversaw all FEMA mitigation grant programs, including the Building Resilient Infrastructure and Communities (BRIC) program, the Hazard Mitigation Grant Program (HMGP), and Flood Mitigation Assistance (FMA).
+Most recently, as Deputy Assistant Administrator of FEMA’s Mitigation Directorate, he oversaw all FEMA mitigation grant programs, including the Building Resilient Infrastructure and Communities (BRIC) program, the Hazard Mitigation Grant Program (HMGP), and the Flood Mitigation Assistance (FMA) program.
 He supervised more than 290 staff, led national floodplain management efforts, and helped expand access to federal funding for communities nationwide.

 Eric played a central role in shaping and advancing FEMA’s Building Resilient Infrastructure and Communities (BRIC) program, the federal government’s flagship pre-disaster mitigation initiative.
 In this role, he helped direct nearly $5 billion in funding across five grant cycles, supporting infrastructure and risk reduction projects nationwide.
 He brings an insider’s understanding of how BRIC funding decisions are made, including program design, evaluation criteria, and project positioning.